 Three black crows may be commonly found in the Forex and CFD markets.

-Forex traders view three black crows as a potential shorting signal.
+Forex traders view three black crows as a potential shorting signal much like the bearish 3 bar play pattern.
 Thus, the pattern may be readily incorporated into bullish trend reversal trading strategies.

 How to Identify and Use Three Black Crows in Forex Trading?